 - 1 tablespoon maple syrup

-- 1/4 cup almond milk or coconut milk
+- 1/4 cup unsweetened almond milk or carton coconut milk (not canned)

 Instructions